Best TV and electronics deals of Black Friday 2022

 Other top deals on gaming, tablets and phones

-- This Samsung Gen4 Internal Gaming SSD is ideal for those planning to build their own gaming PC.
+- This Samsung Gen4 Internal Gaming SSD is fantastic for those planning to build their own gaming PC.
 You can buy it for 32% off.

 - The Legion Tower 5i Gen 6 is 30% off and includes a three-month Xbox Game Pass subscription.